keithmburu/courses/notes/compling-primer/prediction.md

 $$
 If word $x$ doesn't appear, its value is 0, leaving its corresponding weight unchanged.

 There is no absolute stopping criteria.
 We want the algorithm to stop when it is no longer learning.
-This may manifest itself as a lack of improvement in training data accuracy or by the weights vasillating between the same values for an extended number of iterations.
+This may manifest itself as a lack of improvement in training data accuracy or by the weights vacillating between the same values for an extended number of iterations.

 Recall that we're using **binary features** in this model that can only be $1$ or $0$.
 If a word appears, the corresponding feature $x_i$ is 1; otherwise, it is 0.
 The algorithm, as written, can therefore only modify weights by 1 unit at a time.
 This limits the kinds of hyperplanes that the model can find, since all of the elements in the weight vector $\mathbf{w}$ will be integers.
 We say that this model has a **learning rate** or **step size** of 1 because each weight value changes in increments of 1.
 We can change this by adding a **hyperparameter** -- a parameter that isn't learned but set in advance -- which we'll call $\eta$ (eta).
 We'll replace $w := w+yx$ with and an upate rule that allows us to scale the learning rate:
 $$